Honestly, I just don’t know many things that taste better than the crispy, cheesy potatoes on the top of this Three Cheese Au Gratin Potato dish…

 The Recipe: Three Cheese Au Gratin Potatoes

 A delicious creamy potato side dish.
+The recipe below is for four and is made in an 8x8 baking dish.
 If feeding a larger group, double recipe and use a 13 x 9 inch glass baking dish.

 - 1 cup milk